rrconf/rrconf/docs/modules-best-practices.md

 ## Don't reinvent the weel

+Nobody neetds a module for simple tasks, e.g. `require mkdir /hello/world` isn't even worth a tutorial.

-As an example, there is [addgroup](github.com) module, but in a shell script it is so easy to call `/usr/bin/addgroup` that making a module for it seems unnecessary.
-Do not wrap simple and common unix commands into a module without adding some meaningful add-on value or functionality.
-Nobody wants to write `require mkdir /foo/bar` from now.
+As an example, there is [addgroup](https://github.com/rrconf/rr-addgroup) module.
+Even in a shell script it is easy to call `/usr/bin/addgroup` that making a module for it seems unnecessary, many tutorials for config management systems use it as example.
+In practice, do not wrap simple and common unix commands into a module without adding some meaningful add-on value or functionality.

 ----
 [INDEX](./readme.md)